How to make webinars that convert? Change leads into customers

-If you think about promoting a webinar, make the most of an email campaign.
+If you think about promoting to build webinar that convert, make the most of an email campaign.
 Send reminders via email but try to avoid spamming and send them only to the list of interested participants.
 What to do if you don’t have an email list?
 You can drive traffic to your registration page by social media posts and ads or guest posts to build up your contact base.
 You can reach new leads by sending a link to your webinar directly via email.
 Why is it so important?
-According to this study, the standard conversion rate from opening an email to purchasing, is around 23%, which is 23 times more than on social media posts - where conversion rates are lower than 1%.
+According to this study, the standard webinar conversion rate from opening an email to purchasing, is around 23%, which is 23 times more than on social media posts - where conversion rates are lower than 1%.

 #4 Watch the numbers

-Speaking of conversions, the numbers will show if your webinar was successful and leveraged the results of previous ones.
+Speaking of webinars that convert, the numbers will show if your webinar was successful and leveraged the results of previous ones.

 #5 Remember that you’re talking to a person

 Now, let’s talk about soft skills, which are crucial for nailing a performance, to show you another tip how to make webinars that convert.
 The bulk of a presentation is how you speak, so pace yourself and control the time.
 Balance the speed of your speech to pronounce everything clearly, but not too rigidly.
 Remember that teacher who always delivered a monologue under his breath and monotonously?
 You don’t want to bore your listeners, so vary your tone and voice dynamics.
 Show your personality and don’t try to be perfect, as unpolished webinars are more realistic and thus more trustworthy so, they can generate more webinar conversion rate.